-Inventory of the Office of Intercultural Affairs Reference Collection, 2000-ongoing
+Guide to the Office of Intercultural Affairs Reference Collection, 2000-ongoing

 The Office of Intercultural Affairs Reference Collection contains files of proceedings, reports, brochures and other materials.
 This collection was compiled from a variety of sources by the University Archives for use in reference and research.

-- Office of Intercultural Affairs Reference Collection, 2000-ongoing
+- Office of Intercultural Affairs Reference collection

 - 0.5 Linear Feet, approx. 100 Items

 - David M. Rubenstein Rare Book & Manuscript Library

 Proceedings, brochures, agendas and other materials pertaining to the history, mission and operation of the Office.
 Proceedings of "Unity through Diversity" functions constitute the bulk.